u11d-com/medusa-avalara/README.md

 **providers/avatax**

-- Tax calculation provider implementation (note: cannot use `avatax-factory` due to Medusa's module isolation)
+- Tax calculation provider implementation (separate from `avatax-factory` due to Medusa's module isolation requirements)
 - Skips tax calculation if shipping address is not provided
 - Retrieves `avalara_tax_code` from cache; uses default tax code or throws error if not found
 - Makes API calls to AvaTax to create `SalesOrder` entities (temporary entities for dynamic cart tax calculations)